How to Check Amazon Price History: 3 Tools to Track Product Prices

 close

-5. Open the Product history.
-Click on the arrow next to a product to open the dropdown menu and then click Product History.
+5. Check the Amazon price history.
+Click on the arrow next to a product, open the dropdown menu, and then click Product History.
+This will bring up a graph that displays the sales, rank, and price of the product over the last two years.

 image